jlpteaching/ECS154B/modules/Memory Architecture/_posts/2000-02-01-technology.md

 ![DRAM die](https://upload.wikimedia.org/wikipedia/commons/thumb/9/9b/MT4C1024-HD.jpg/1280px-MT4C1024-HD.jpg)

+Now that we've introduced the idea of memory arrays, the next video talks specifically about two memory technologies that are very common: SRAM or *static* random access memory and DRAM or *dynamic* RAM.
+Note that this use of "static" and "dynamic" is different than in the processor section where we were talking about the compiler or runtime.
+Now, *static* means stays there forever (at least until the power is shut off) and *dynamic* means that it loses its data on a read.

 {% include video.html id="0_6hbs8kj5" %}

-This video talks about how SRAM and DRAM cells work.
+This video looks at the characteristics we care about for memory technologies, and also talks about a few other storage-based technologies (Flash, disk, and 3D-XPoint).

 {% include video.html id="0_x6zpqmef" %}

-This video looks at the characteristics we care about for memory technologies, and also talks about a few other storage-based technologies (Flash, disk, and 3D-XPoint).
+{% comment %}
+It would be good to add a row to the table which is "RAM" and whether it's byte or block addressable
+{% endcomment %}

 ## Moving data around